duckietown/docs-brown/book/doc-sky/45-ukf/50-three-spatial-dimension-ukf.md

 **Task:** Use the web interface to verify visually that the height estimates and the $x$, $y$, and yaw estimates appear to have less noise than the sensor readings, and that these estimates appear to track your drone's actual pose in space.
 Compare your UKF to the EMA estimates for altitude and the raw camera pose data in the **Top View** chart.

 **Task:** Take a video of your drone and the web interface to demonstrate your 7D UKF's capabilities.

-TODO: Should we have students hand in the video through GitHub Classroom?
+Save it in your GitHub repository.

 ### In Flight

 Now you are going to fly with your 7D UKF, using both velocity control and position hold.

 **Task:** Take a video (or two) demonstrating your drone's stability in position hold and velocity control 1) while running just the EMA filter for state estimation and 2) while running your 7D UKF.
 You can use the web interface to move your drone around and send it other commands.
 Ensure that the video clearly demonstrates the performance improvements provided by the 7D UKF that you worked hard to implement!
 (Also, fret not if your drone is not flying with much stability overall, as you have not yet created and tuned your PID controller.)

-TODO: Should we have students hand in the video through GitHub Classroom?
+Save your video(s) in your GitHub repository.

 # Final Hand-In {#ukf-project-final-handin status=ready}
 Before the project deadline, you must ensure that final versions of your solution files and code are handed in via GitHub Classroom.
 These files are: